 This year, we recorded a total of 1,797 person hours of employee volunteering.
-One of our employees - Anand Rachatte - logged in 217 hours of volunteering.
+One of our employees - Anand Rachatte - logged in 217 hours of volunteering, the highest in the Mahindra Group.
 He volunteered with the Maharashtra Pollution Control Board (Municipal Corporation of Latur) to distribute sanitizers.
 He also did door to door visits to collect used masks and then disposed them at the authorized centre of Maharashtra Pollution Control Board.
 Along with him, our other star volunteers including Prince Gomez, Siraj Sivan, and Ramanand Vasekar shared how they have helped labourers and the community during COVID times on the International Day of Volunteering.